Woodworking Projects

 Request for bunk bed plans are among the most frequent "request" type posts on the rec.woodworking newsgroup.
 I built a set of bunks in 1993 which have held up nicely to the abuses from my kids.
 Here's what I made and the critical measurements needed to recreate a set.

-Here (31,302 bytes) is an image my bunk beds.
+Here is a picture of my bunk beds.
 Refer to it if the description below is unclear.
 The design is inspired by an article in Today's Woodworker magazine (issue 18, November/December 1991, Rockler Press, 21801 Industrial Blvd., Rogers, MN 55374-0044; available at The Woodworkers' Store 1-800-279-4441).
 The wood used is ash, mostly 6/4 stock (1.25 inch thick) which I purchased in bulk form.

 The beds consist of six basic parts : headboard, footboard, side rails, ladder, guard, and drawers